konaraddi/learnpython/exercises.md

 ### 007 Loops and Random

 1. Make a guess-the-number game.
-Tell the user if they are hot or cold.
+Generate the number randomly.
+Tell the user if they are hot or cold after each guess.

+### 008 & 009 Functions

+1. Make hangman using functions, loops, random (for choosing a word), and input(). **Draw a flowchart first before you program.**